Egezenn/OpenDotaGuides/readme.md

 - [x] Use `logging` library for debug printouts
   - [ ] Didn't have time to check how to persist the logger's config throughout the submodules
+    - [ ] Move warnings back to the submodules
   - [x] Make them print out the same thing
     - task_name \<current_task\>/\<amount_of_tasks\> \<hero_name\>
 - [x] Package the repo